-This week our Director, Professor Tony Ryan OBE, and Professor Duncan Cameron, Co-Director of the P3 Centre, are joining world leaders at the United Nations Conference on Climate Change.
+This week our Director Tony Ryan and Duncan Cameron join world leaders at the United Nations Conference on Climate Change.
 Here, they share perspective from COP22 as the world woke up to Donald Trump’s US election victory.

 Trump’s assertion that climate change was a hoax “created by the Chinese” was never far from any of our minds.